 Additional analysis of temperature inversion strength and frequency from direct measurement data was undertaken for the monitoring period and is presented in Figure 5.
-This analysis demonstrates that temperature inversion conditions (lapse rates > +3°C/100m) were observed at higher frequencies than indicated by application of the sigma theta method.
+This analysis demonstrates that temperature inversion conditions (lapse rates $> +4.5^{\circ}$ C/100m) were observed at a higher frequency than indicated by application of the sigma theta method.